chunky-dev/chunky/CONTRIBUTING.md

 TODO: ADD INFO ABOUT NULLABLE AND NOTNULL ANNOTATIONS (adding them to compiler options)

 ##### Create a new branch for your change
-In the bottom right of IntelliJ, there is a fork button, by default it will say `master`, select it, at the top select `New Branch`, and name it after what you're intending to fix. (ideally something very short, no more than a few words). eg: `fix_scene_tab_typo` or `fix-scene-tab-typo`  is fine.
+In the bottom right of IntelliJ, there is a New Branch button, by default it will say `master`, select it, at the top select `New Branch`, and name it after what you're intending to fix. (ideally something very short, no more than a few words). eg: `fix_scene_tab_typo` or `fix-scene-tab-typo`  is fine.
  - Make sure the `Checkout branch` box is checked when creating a new branch (to actually change to it once it's created)

 ##### Make your change